raja-ar/jorgecastilloprz.github.io/_posts/2015-08-16-android-fillable-loaders.md

 float distance = animInterpolator.getInterpolation(phase)
     * pathData.length;

+dashPaint.setPathEffect(
-dashPaint.setPathEffect(new DashPathEffect(new float[] { distance, pathData.length }, 0));
+    new DashPathEffect(new float[] { distance, pathData.length }, 0));

 canvas.drawPath(pathData.path, dashPaint);
 ```

 We will get the current percent of the total time of the "animation" and the distance of the line to get drawn will be obtained from it, using an interpolator (a `DecelerateInterpolator`) as a base for the values.
 The `pathData.length` has been obtained previously using the [PathMeasure](http://developer.android.com/reference/android/graphics/PathMeasure.html) class.

 So here it is, we already have our dash effect getting drawn.
-So lets keep moving!
+See [FillableLoader class](https://github.com/JorgeCastilloPrz/AndroidFillableLoaders/blob/master/library%2Fsrc%2Fmain%2Fjava%2Fcom%2Fgithub%2Fjorgecastillo%2FFillableLoader.java) for more detailed info.
+Now lets keep moving!

 # Filling Drawing